Back to Chamberlain Guides

 Identify Beep Pattern

 Count the number of beeps and note any flashing light pattern.
 Chamberlain openers use specific beep counts to indicate different issues.
 One beep every 30 seconds typically indicates the timer-to-close warning.
 Five beeps usually means a sensor issue.
 Ten rapid beeps indicates the door was auto-reversed due to an obstruction.
 Continuous beeping often means the battery backup needs attention.
-Consult your model manual for the specific beep code chart.
+On most Chamberlain models, 1 beep = battery low, 5 beeps = sensor misaligned, 10 beeps = lock-out mode engaged.

 4